SRI-CSL/gllvm/README.md

 #### Requirements

+FIXME: mention the platform depends: objdump and otool as well

 You need the Go compiler to compile gllvm, and both the clang/clang++ executables and the llvm tools -- llvm-link, llvm-ar -- to use gllvm.
 Follow the instructions here to get started: https://golang.org/doc/install.